 When it comes to holidays and celebrations, boyfriends have historically been left out of the picture.
 Why not have a national day for them.
 We have many holidays that celebrate mothers, fathers, children, and girlfriends.
 Boyfriends (platonic or romantic) deserve to be celebrated, as well.
 Men are constantly under societal pressure to play a certain role in their relationships.
 It is important to recognize the expectations the men in our lives strive to meet.
 From being expected to pay for dates and buy flowers to protecting their loved ones and being emotionally stable.
 Men deserve to have their efforts recognized and appreciated and this National Day is dedicated to them.

 Not sure how to show the man in your life just how much you appreciate everything they do?
-Here are a few ideas chosen by men:
+Here are a few ideas chosen by men for National BF Day:

 - Have a movie night.